stoic-roboticist/kmriiwa_ws_devel/README.md

 Code which is installed on the KMR through KUKA Workbench.
 It enables communication with ROS over a TCP or UDP connection.

 ### kmr_sunrise_original
-The original code from which the updated kmr_sunrise code was based.
+The original code from which the updated kmr_sunrise code is based upon.

 ### Quick-start guide
-Currently, only the packages that enable mapping of an environment using [SLAM_Toolbox](https://github.com/SteveMacenski/slam_toolbox/) has been enabled for use in ROS2 'Foxy Fitzroy'.
-Other packages, such as Navigation2 and MoveIt2, are yet to be fully tested with the current version.
+Currently, only the packages that enable mapping of an environment using [SLAM_Toolbox](https://github.com/SteveMacenski/slam_toolbox/) and Navigation2 has been enabled for use in ROS2 'Foxy Fitzroy'.
+Other packages, such as MoveIt2, are yet to be fully tested with the current version.

 After building, remember to source the setup file (install/setup.bash).